 According to recent research, live events remain the top lead generation source for B2B marketers.
 Writing in Forbes, John Hall contends ” the power of face-to-face interactions in strengthening connections is lost in the sea of statistics around social media growth,” noting events offer unique business benefits such as building trust, making the brand more approachable, and offering a unique customer experience.

-Meanwhile, consumer event marketers value the opportunity to create one-on-one engagement, bring their brand messaging to life, and share memorable experiences.
+Meanwhile, consumer event marketers value the opportunity to create one-on-one engagement, bring their brand messaging to life, and share memorable experiences, in an effort to maximize marketing ROI through events.

 Big Expectations from Rusty Tools?